Do you want to learn how to get rich? Do you want to be wealthy enough so that you can finally buy your freedom?

 You Need The Building Blocks To Get Rich

 That’s what’s going to separate you from the crowd of unsuccessful people, and into the top 1%.
 Every person who has attained wealth in some way or form has worked hard for it.

-You have to get up and work hard; whether that be to study for school, start your own business, or pursue your greatest passion, working hard is the key to success.
+You have to get up and work hard.
+Whether that be to study for school, start your own business, or pursue your greatest passion, working hard is the key to success.

 You Need Education

-Now, this can get a little complicated depending on your situation.
+Now, this can get a little complicated, depending on your situation.
 The biggest thing holding people back from going to college in the United States is the cost.

 Reaching for a higher salary will give you more opportunities and can pave the way for you to become rich.
-Remember that a doctor has a better chance of getting rich than a waiter does; education is the greatest wealth-building asset you can have.
+Remember that a doctor has a better chance of getting rich than a waiter does.
+Education is the greatest wealth-building asset you can have.

 Check out this graph I made based on the information provided by smartasset.com.
-The statistics say it all, a typical college graduate has the capability to earn an annual salary of $59,000 a year; not including benefits.
+The statistics say it all; a typical college graduate can earn an annual salary of $59,000 a year, not including benefits.

 But Not All Education Is Treated Equally

 He was entirely self-taught, having a love for reading at a young age and a strong passion for learning.
-That is all that’s required for you to educate yourself, passion is key because it will give you the motivation to learn more.
+You must passionate since it will give you the motivation to learn more.
 A passion for education and a strong work ethic can both go a long way in becoming rich.